Manchester Women's Christian Temperance Association: Intemperance and the police

 Within Manchester a similar picture emerged.
 By 1876, out of the total number of persons arrested and charged, a third were females and 61% of those were drunk upon arrest (65% of male arrests).
 Drunkenness accounted for just under a half of all cases charged.
 The final quarter of the century saw a slow reduction in drunkenness.
 By 1892 within Manchester the total cases of drunkenness had fallen to 24% of those arrested and summonsed for all offences.

 Manchester's PCM records stated that of 294 women seen in 1886 nearly 100 were drunk or had attempted suicide under the influence of strong drink.
 By 1890 the number of detained females had risen to 493.
-Relevant offences being larceny [theft], accosting [forceful begging], drunk and accosting, drunk and incapable, sleeping out and attempted suicide.
+Relevant offences being larceny (theft), accosting (forceful begging), drunk and accosting, drunk and incapable, sleeping out and attempted suicide.

-Fledgling Probation Service
+Fledgling probation service

-McWilliams (1983)presents the missionaries of the PCM as the forerunners of the modern probation service, as they laboured to turn around and restore to moral and physical health, those women and girls they encountered.
-In 1889 the missionary at the Manchester Police Court restored 169 girls to their parents,13 to places of service, 11 to the workhouses four to hospital and ‘others to various houses’ often out of Manchester and harm's way.
-They were often able to persuade the Magistrates to pay for the expenses incurred.
+McWilliams (1983) presents the missionaries of the PCM as the forerunners of the modern probation service, as they laboured to turn around and restore to moral and physical health, those women and girls they encountered.
+In 1889 the missionary at the Manchester Police Court restored 169 girls to their parents, 13 to places of service, 11 to the workhouses four to hospital and ‘others to various houses’ often out of Manchester and harm's way.
+They were often able to persuade the magistrates to pay for the expenses incurred.
 Only 30 females had gone onto the penitentiary that year which had been established to reform prostitutes.

 The MWCTA stated that the use of imprisonment for the treatment of inebriate women was counter productive.
-By way of punishment for drunkenness the law provided for a fine of 21 shillings [£1.05] or a sentence of 28 days on default of payment.
+By way of punishment for drunkenness the law provided for a fine of 21 shillings (£1.05) or a sentence of 28 days on default of payment.
 As the offender had often no means to pay, repeated terms of imprisonment was the inevitable result for habitual drunkards.
-In 1901 the Manchester City Police [MCP] recorded that out of 341 such offenders 93 had been arrested more than 20 times with one drunkard arrested for their 158th time.
+In 1901 the Manchester City Police (MCP) recorded that out of 341 such offenders 93 had been arrested more than 20 times with one drunkard arrested for their 158th time.

 Reformatory for Inebriate Women.

-By December 1888 the MWCTA had lobbied for a change in the Inebriates Act 1879 and the Manchester Guardian reported a proposal, endorsed by Sir William Houldsworth, and submitted to the Home Secretary for ‘fresh legislation and the ability of magistrates to commit inebriates to a reformatory and the cost be defrayed from the rates, subscriptions and payments by the inmates’.
+By December 1888 the MWCTA had lobbied for a change in the Habitual Drunkards Act 1879 and the Manchester Guardian reported a proposal, endorsed by Sir William Houldsworth, and submitted to the Home Secretary for ‘fresh legislation and the ability of magistrates to commit inebriates to a reformatory and the cost be defrayed from the rates, subscriptions and payments by the inmates’.